dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

 ---
 layout: post
 title: Making a hash of things
-date: 2021-08-26 19:36:00 -0500
+date: 2021-08-31 19:36:00 -0500
 categories: general
 ---

 # Making a hash of things

 The most complex data structure in the Clojure catalog has to be the PersistentHashMap.
 This is Phil Bagwell's [Hash Array Mapped Trie (HAMT)](https://en.wikipedia.org/wiki/Hash_array_mapped_trie) as modified by Rich Hickey to be immutable and persistent.
 (Bagwell's original paper is available [here](http://infoscience.epfl.ch/record/64398/files/idealhashtrees.pdf).
-I want to describe and code a simple implementation, leaving out complexities that come from various efficiency hacks.
+I want to describe the ideas behind this data structure and code a simple implementation, leaving out complexities that come from various efficiency hacks.

  # Hashing